 The Death Penalty Information Center website recently received a 5-star educational website rating from MERLOT (Multimedia Educational Resource for Learning and Online Teaching).
 MERLOT is a program of the California State University, in partnership with higher education institutions, professional societies, and industry.

 Richard Dieter, then DPIC's Executive Director, received Death Penalty Focus's 2010 Abolition Award “for exemplary leadership and unprecedented commitment to fostering human rights and advancing public awareness about the fundamental injustice of the death penalty.”

 DPIC's online curricula have received a variety of awards for contributions to educational excellence.

 DPIC IN THE MEDIA

-For two decades, DPIC has served the media with analysis and information on issues concerning capital punishment.
+For nearly three decades, DPIC has served the media with analysis and information on issues concerning capital punishment.
 The Center’s reports and press releases are widely quoted and consulted by reporters in the United States and around the globe.
 The following is a sample of our most notable media coverage this past year: